Cold-Source/Cold-Source-SDK/README.md

+### This branch is currently unsupported, but we are working to restore active support for this engine branch as soon as possible⚠
 # Cold Source SDK

 The foundational source code for the **Cold Source** development environment.
 This SDK is a modernized branch of the Source Engine, providing the framework for advanced community projects.